arlowhite/angular-plotly-react/README.md

 Provides a `PlotlyComponent` for working with [Plotly.js](https://plot.ly/javascript/)
 This library is designed around the `Plotly.react()` API (available since Plotly.js 1.34.0)

 There is an official [angular-plotly.js](https://github.com/plotly/angular-plotly.js) library.
-However, there are some design differences, which are discussed at the bottom of this page.
+However, **angular-plotly-react** has a different design, which is discussed at the bottom of this page.

 ## angular-plotly-react installation